In Praise Of The 'Mother!' Marketing Campaign

 Then, during the week of Aug.
 14, major media outlets were sent a chocolate heart-shaped cake covered in blood-red icing (relevant, though we still weren’t sure why).
 Most promotional mail-outs that journalists receive are toys ― Spider-Man trinkets, “Fantastic Beasts and Where to Find Them” wands, “LEGO Movie” novelties ― which makes a bleeding-heart confection a fun package to open.

-A film like this would usually start screening for press and industry folks within at least a month of its release, but, at this point, no one had really laid eyes on it.
-The select few who had seen it reportedly signed NDA agreements.
+The following week, Paramount unveiled a sleek poster mimicking “Rosemary’s Baby.”
+A film like this would usually start screening for press and industry folks within at least a month of its release, but, at that point, few had laid eyes on it.
+Those who had seen it reportedly signed non-disclosure agreements.

 At the end of the August, Aronofsky invited a few friends to screen the movie, including famous chef Anthony Bourdain, who was permitted to share his reaction on Twitter.

 Fast-forward a week and a half to the Toronto Film Festival.
 The “mother!” press screening was scheduled for a blistering 9 a.m., four days into the September fest, when fatigue and after-party hangovers might have otherwise encouraged the snooze button.
 There wasn’t a sleepy eye in the house.
-Entering the theater, the festival’s volunteers handed journalists card stock featuring a “mother!”-specific adaptation of the Lord’s Prayer, written by prize-winning author Rebecca Solnit.
+Upon entering the theater, the festival’s volunteers handed journalists card stock featuring a “mother!”-specific adaptation of the Lord’s Prayer, written by prize-winning author Rebecca Solnit.
 Again, this is not typical.
 The energy in the room was alive, even giddy.
 It was, simply, an event.

 Ahead of the New York premiere on Sept.
 13, Aronofsky similarly announced a cagey scavenger hunt that let fans win tickets by hunting for clues in downtown Manhattan.
 Lucky them: Patti Smith performed at the event, held at Radio City Music Hall.

 Despite the flurry of tweets about cardiac cakes and doctrinal poems, maybe critics’ anticipation didn’t bleed into everyday moviegoers’, particularly ones whose appetite consists of only a few big-budget spectacles per year.
 (I get it, movies are expensive!)
 Alas, “mother!” loomed in the shadow of a far more familiar thriller, the mega-lucrative “It.”
 Studio executives tend to space out horror releases because when one hits it really hits, cannibalizing genre competition.
 Many who didn’t see the Stephen King adaptation during its record-breaking opening bow ($123 million!) were apparently compelled to catch up this weekend, to the tune of another whopping $60 million, per Sunday’s estimates.

-(“Mother!” was originally slated to open Oct.
+(“Mother!” was originally slated for Oct.
 13. Would it have fared better then?
 Tough to say, given it’s still hard to talk about the film without revealing spoilers.
 With a longer gap between festival premieres and the theatrical release, the secrecy would have been tough to maintain.)

-On paper, the “mother!” rollout was something of a stillbirth ― one-fifth of what “Noah” (another Aronfosky-Paramount collaboration) made during its debut in 2014.
-It’s the weakest nationwide opening of Lawrence’s career.
+On paper, the “mother!” opening was almost a stillbirth ― one-fifth of what “Noah” (another Aronfosky-Paramount collaboration) made during its debut in 2014.
+It’s the weakest nationwide launch of Lawrence’s career.
 Now it could struggle to turn a profit on its reported $30 million budget.

 Yet Paramount was right to take a chance on this unorthodox flick.
 Now that leading studios take painfully few risks on original movies, it’s a blissful thing to see.
 We had to know it wouldn’t land with everyone.
 Even if you aren’t a fan of “mother!,” I’m not sure anyone can argue that Paramount is wrong to invest in boundary-pushing auteurs like Aronofsky.
-“Mother!” is a genuine conversation piece, much like “Bonnie and Clyde” in 1967 and “The Last Temptation of Christ” in 1988, two major-studio releases that prompted beautifully combative cultural debates.
+“Mother!” is a genuine conversation piece, much like “Bonnie and Clyde” in 1967 and “The Last Temptation of Christ” in 1988, two major-studio projects that prompted beautifully combative cultural debates.

 “Everyone wants original filmmaking, and everyone celebrates Netflix when they tell a story no one else wants to tell,” Megan Colligan, Paramount’s worldwide president of marketing and distribution, told The Hollywood Reporter over the weekend.
 “This is our version.
 We don’t want all movies to be safe.
 And it’s okay if some people don’t like it.”